 An EntityManagerFactory is expensive to create so you should create one per datastore for your application and retain it for as long as it is needed.

-Always close your EntityManagerFactory after you have finished with it.
+Always close your EntityManagerFactory / EntityManager objects after you have finished with them.

 Create an EMF in JavaSE